 Meeting the demand of worldwide network operators, Clearwater Core is a hardened and supported subset of the open source project which is then combined with powerful analytics options afforded by Metaswitch SAS.
 Clearwater Core includes key IMS elements such as the I-CSCF, S-CSCF, BGCF along with an offline charging trigger function and an HSS Mirror.

-With no up-front acquisition costs or licence fees, Clearwater Core provides a foundation for complete wireline and wireless IP communications while effectively removing the typical cost barriers to deploying IMS-centric Voice over LTE (VoLTE) and Rich Communications Services (RCS).
+Clearwater Core provides a foundation for complete wireline and wireless IP communications while effectively removing the typical cost barriers to deploying IMS-centric Voice over LTE (VoLTE) and Rich Communications Services (RCS).
 A Network Operator simply leverages their standard compute resources while incurring a minimal usage-based software support subscription fee based on the number of virtual CPU cores utilized.

 When combined with Clearwater developer ecosystem partners Clearwater Core can also be employed as the foundation for delivering extremely competitive OTT text, voice, video, and messaging services along with highly abstracted telephony developer environments.

 Clearwater was designed from the ground up to be optimized for deployment in virtualized cloud environments.
 It leans heavily on established design patterns for building and deploying massively scalable web applications, adapting these design patterns to fit the requirements of SIP and IMS.

 Clearwater was built in a manner that enables all components to scale out horizontally using simple, stateless, load-balancing.
 Long-lived state is not stored on individual nodes, avoiding the need for complex data replication schemes.
 Instead, long-lived state is stored in cloud-optimized clustered storage technologies such as Apache Cassandra and Memcached.